decentralized-identity/thisdid/README.md

 marketing/landing SPA and the JSON resolver API from a single origin via content negotiation.

 > v2 is a ground-up rewrite.
 The previous CRA/MUI app (wallet connect, DID-URL shortener, credit,
-> WebAuthn) has been removed; this repo is now resolver-only.
-History is preserved in git.
+> WebAuthn) has been removed; this repo is now resolver-router with TS DID Resolver embedded API and UI.

 ---